Which city is cheaper, Austin or New Orleans?

 New Orleans is somewhat walkable.
 If you stick to the French Quarter and downtown areas, most things are walkable in New Orleans.

-Austin is not a walkable city.
+Austin is generally not a very walkable city.
 The city, like most southern cities, isn't very walkable and it's important to have a car to get around.
+There are some downtown areas that are pedestrian-friendly.

 Many travelers enjoy the live music and food when visiting the destination of New Orleans.
 The old town is one of the main draws for visitors.
 But since there are so many activities, you'll likely want to spend more than one day exploring.

-Visitors enjoy the food and shopping when visiting the entrepreneurial city of Austin.
+Visitors enjoy the food and shopping when visiting the lively city of Austin.
 One day is usually not enough time for a trip here as there is plenty to do.
 The entire region has so many activities, and you'll want time to do everything.

 New Orleans is a great place to explore.
 It is common to spend a weekend here.
 With all of its activities, you can easily fill a weekend here.
 Your budget might influence how long you stay.

-Visitors enjoy the shopping and museums when visiting the unconventional destination of Austin.
+Visitors enjoy the shopping and museums when visiting the lively destination of Austin.
 This city offers something for everyone.
 Plenty of people spend a weekend in the area when traveling.
 If you enjoy all that's offered here, then a weekend is just the right amount of time to spend here.

 It's hard to know how much time to spend in New Orleans.
 Make sure you visit the old town while you're here.
 Five days may feel like too much time unless you plan to do a lot of relaxing.
 It has many unique tourist attractions and fascinating things to do.

-The eccentric city of Austin offers museums and nightlife.
+The unconventional city of Austin offers museums and nightlife.
 Five days may feel like too much time unless you plan to do a lot of relaxing.
 The length of your trip often depends on your style of travel.

-Travelers enjoy the live music and food when visiting the festive destination of New Orleans.
+Travelers enjoy the live music and food when visiting the vibrant destination of New Orleans.
 This city offers a variety of activities to choose from.
 Most visitors spend time around the old town while in the area.
 Most people find that one week is more than enough time to see everything.

 Many people enjoy the nightlife and live music when visiting Austin.
 Anyone can find something fun to do here.
 Most people find that one week is more than enough time to see everything.